GeorgeOduor/Data-minining-project-in-python/README.md

 <a id="83"></a> <br>
 ## Conclusion.

-From the final output above ,its clear that **embakasi,githurai 45,kahawa west,umoja and zimmerman** health centers are eligible for the govenment programe.
+From the final output above ,its clear that **Embakasi,Githurai 45,Kahawa west,Umoja and Zimmerman** health centers are eligible for the government program.

-This work was originaly done by me(George) for the submission of a **Business inteligence analyst position** application at Penda Health,the best organization spearheading quality health to kenyans.
+This work was originaly done by me(George) for the submission of a **Business inteligence analyst position** application at Penda Health,the best organization spearheading quality health to Kenyans.

 [<div style="text-align: center;font-size:40px;text-decoration:underline;">THE END</div>](#top)